“Man is neither angel nor beast, and unhappily whoever wants to act the angel, acts the beast.”Blaise Pascal (1623 – 1662)

 Homicide committed for personal reasons is a statistical rarity in all cultures, including our own.
 Homicide for unselfish reasons, at the risk of one’s own life, is the dominant phenomenon in history […] To say it once more, man’s tragedy is not an excess of aggression, but an excess of devotion.Arthur Koestler, Janus: A Summing Up

-There have been periods of history in which similar circumstances, the imminent threat of a all-destructive Evil takeover, have taken place.
-A well-studied case (from which not many lessons have been learned, though) is the late Roman empire.
+We can easily find periods in history in which similar circumstances, the imminent threat of a all-destructive Evil takeover, took place.
+A well-studied case (from which not many lessons have been learned, however often mentioned) is the late Roman empire.
 This period saw the rise of Christianity and the horrific and abject persecution of its adherents.
-Christianity, despite all odds against it, prevailed: the Church had won a long and bitter victory over the brutality of the ancient world.
+Christianity, despite all odds against it, prevailed: the Christian people (now the Church) had won a long and bitter victory over the brutality of the ancient world.
 And yet, it failed to provide the new system with what for a modern, more philosophically acute perspective (and a much safer spectator’s seat) would constitute a fully “rational” structure.
-Authority, fervour, and surely strong beliefs and religiousness were the means by which official Christianity shaped the budding western societies and became the referent for both moral and legal matters.
+Authority, fervour, and surely strong beliefs and religiousness were the means by which official Christianity not only shaped the budding Western societies, but also became the referent for both moral and legal matters.
 While at the same time coexisting with older layers of pagan administration; that is, a model without strong rational, but fully impulsive grounds as we see over and over in Western history and even today.
 Today, when reason is still but a banner of instinctual, emotional chaos.

 “The church of Constantine and his successors, embedded as it was in the stressed environment of the late empire, was radically different from that of earlier times.
 It was in this context that the suppression of rational thought took place.”Charles Freeman, The Closing of the Western Mind: The Rise of Faith and the Fall of Reason

 It was, then, just a question of time.
 We failed to articulate the answer to the initial question posed by the Sphinx: the question about the one facing the enigma being the enigma itself, the Sphinx being his mirror reflection.
-Perhaps, or just because the answer cannot be articulated in a rational manner at all.
+Perhaps, or just because the answer cannot be articulated in a rational manner after all.
 And so its opposite, the irrational and violent censorship of everything that questions the Sphinx-like blindness and ignorance, its brute force, and planned conscripted slavery (with its genocidal collateral damage) takes now its final place; all disagreement dismissed with overwhelming violence.
-Blind Power is just a victim as we are of a Nature divorced from Reason, and Reason divorced from Meaning, or better still, meanings.
+Blind Power is just a victim, as we other, humans, are of a Nature divorced from Reason, and Reason divorced from Meaning, or better still, meanings.
 Instead a wicked reasoning derides Nature, sawing off as it proceeds the branch upon which it inevitably sits.
 On nature we stand, on nature we fall.